openstack-infra/nodepool/doc/source/configuration.rst

     Maximum number of node requests that this provider is allowed to handle concurrently.
 The default, if not specified, is to have no maximum.
-Since each node request is handled by a separate thread, this can be useful for limiting the number of threads used by the nodepoold daemon.
+Since each node request is handled by a separate thread, this can be useful for limiting the number of threads used by the nodepool-launcher daemon.

 .. _pools: